 Earning as a part-time translator is the highlight of your profession.
 This is the best solution for anyone who shares the same meaning and has translation skills; but first, you need to have good skills.
-It may sound so easy, but as I was reviewing some texts for clients, I found out that many translators had not mastered English skills before sending texts to potential clients.
+It may sound so easy, but as I was reviewing some texts for clients, many translators had not mastered the text before sending it to potential clients.
+Here is how to improve your translation skills.

 As a good translator, you should have the ability to understand most of the text without using a dictionary, to the level of a native speaker.
 There is no need to be able to write on the same level (especially for grammar, because very few non-natives will master that skill completely), but you need to comprehend contexts as a native.
 Good translators always use good dictionaries or other tools to find the correct word for expressing the meanings, ideas, and terms in the target language.
 Just remember that these tools are here to guide you, not to complete the whole work for you.